 She is most passionate about minimalism, sustainable living, and empowerment.

 While the bottom line is important, she is also passionate about making opportunities happen by leveraging her extensive network and introducing the right people.
 She helps turn ideas into action.

 As a Chartered Professional Accountant (CPA) who also holds a Master of Accounting (MAcc) degree, she loves to analyze data, cash flow and forecasting.
 She is a big picture thinker who can simplify information and capture what investors need to hear.

 “I have the mindset and spirit of an entrepreneur.
 My drive and determination – along with my education and international experience – helps me to bridge connections between investors and companies who are looking to grow.”

-Courtney Proctor is a passionate product designer who enjoys exploring ethical and sustainable options.
+Courtney is a passionate product designer who enjoys exploring ethical and sustainable options.
 She taught Textiles and Fashion Creation at the college level previously and loves sharing her knowledge and watching students gain confidence in their skills.

 She designs and crafts unique kids accessories in small batches for her company The Cross Fox.

 Working as the head of the fashion department at MC College, Alisha has remained an active and an influential component to the growth of the fashion industry in Edmonton.
 Her teaching experiences allow her to mentor and build community with her students and peers who share her passion.